feliciahsieh/FlyinIn/README.md

 <p align="center"><img src="images/LogoFlyinIn.png" width="150px" /></p>

 ## Welcome
-Flyin' In is written in Javascript, JQuery/AJAX, Bootstrap and uses API's from Twilio, FlightAware, Aviation Edge, and Google Maps.
+Flyin' In is written in Javascript, JQuery/AJAX, Bootstrap and uses API's from Twilio, Aviation Edge, and Google Maps.
+FlightAware is under evaluation.
-This App is UNDER CONSTRUCTION.
-Please be patient as I am actively developing it and hope to have a working version by mid-February.
-Thanks.

 ## Table of Contents
 * [Requirements](#requirements)